The Underlay Protocol

 # -> { "semver": "v1.2.0", "hash": "...", "recordCount": 2, "fileCount": 1 }The negotiate step checks every record and file hash against the server's global store.
 If 100,000 records already exist and only 5 are new, only those 5 are transferred.

 For large pushes, the /records endpoint can be called multiple times (up to 10,000 records per batch).
 The server tracks which records have been received.
 Once all needed records are submitted, commit to finalize the version.
-Sessions expire after 10 minutes.
+Sessions expire after 10 minutes of inactivity — every manifest chunk and record batch pushes the expiry back, so a push that runs for an hour will not expire underneath you.

 Pull